Office of the RegistrarGeneral Admission

 Students may gain admission to the College through other avenues:

-- Students who are at least 19 years of age on the first day of the term for which admission is sought and have been out of the regular school system for at least one year, may gain entry as Mature Students.
+- Students who are at least 19 years of age on the first day of the term for which admission is sought, do not meet the secondary school graduate (or equivalent) requirements and have been out of the regular school system for at least one year, may gain entry as Mature Students.
 Students seeking entrance as a mature student must consult with a CNC Counsellor or in the case of Regional campuses, a Counsellor, administrator or instructor, before submitting an application.
 Specific program requirements or course pre-requisites for the program being applied for must be met or exempted by the appropriate department.

-- Students without Grade 12 who are deficient by no more than two courses or eight credits for BC Secondary School graduation, but do have English 12, English 12 First Peoples, English 045 or equivalent may be admitted as having Grade 12, but are subject to specific program or course pre-requisites.
+Students without Grade 12 who are deficient by no more than two courses or eight credits for BC Secondary School graduation, but do have English 12, English 12 First Peoples, or equivalent may be admitted as having Grade 12, but are subject to specific program or course pre-requisites.

 - Home educated students must consult with a CNC Counsellor before submitting an application.
 Specific course pre-requisites listed for the program being applied for must be met.